acm-ndsu/Byte-le-2025/docs/helper.rst

 Lastly, whenever you generate and run a game, your ``logs`` folder will be created.
 This folder contains a ``.json`` file for every turn and stores the information that happened for that turn.
-If you know how to read the format, this can also be helpful for looking in-depth at everything despite it's lower level analysis.
+If you know how to read the format, this can also be helpful for looking in-depth at everything despite its lower level analysis.